BohdanPoliakov/Java-File-modification/README.md

 exit

-# Failus, kas atrodas mapē "files" modificēt aizliegts.
+# It is forbidden to modify files in the "files" folder.